Council communism: Emergence

 Immediately after the KAPD's formation, it sought admission to the Comintern.
 At the Second World Congress of the Comintern in 1920, the Comintern leaders Lenin, Leon Trotsky, and Grigory Zinoviev unanimously rejected the KAPD's positions.
 An open letter by the Comintern's executive committee informed the KAPD that the Comintern fully supported the KPD in its dispute with the left.
 Some KAPD delegates left the congress early in protest.
 Lenin criticized the KAPD, Pannekoek, and other left groups in the 1920 pamphlet "Left-Wing" Communism: An Infantile Disorder, accusing them of spreading confusion.
 He claimed that a refusal to work in parliaments and labor unions would leave workers under the influence of reactionary leaders.
 He conceded that there were considerable differences between Russia and the more advanced countries in Western Europe, but held that "it is the Russian model that reveals to all countries something – and something highly significant – of their near and inevitable future" and that certain features of the Russian Revolution were universally valid.
 Gorter took on the task of answering Lenin.
 His Open Letter to Comrade Lenin reiterated the argument that the differences in the class structure between East and West necessitated differences in communist tactics.

 Despite this dispute, the KAPD, and other similar groups, initially sought to change the international communist movement from within.
 At the Third World Congress of the Comintern in 1921, the KAPD failed to rally a left opposition and therefore withdrew from the International.
 The council communist critique of Bolshevism became more fundamental.
 Council communists concluded that the Bolsheviks were not in fact building socialism.
 In 1921, Pannekoek argued that the Russian Revolution was but a bourgeois revolution like the French Revolution.
 Gorter characterized it as initially a dual revolution, a working-class revolution against capitalism and a capitalist revolution against feudalism, but argued that this dualism was resolved with the New Economic Policy of 1921 and that Soviet Russia had become unambiguously a capitalist state.

 By 1921, council communism had broken with the official communist movement and formed a distinct current, according to the historian Marcel van der Linden.
+The term council communism itself was first used by Franz Pfemfert in 1921.
 Many authors agree with van der Linden in dating the emergence of council communism to the early 1920s, but others, like Philippe Bourrinet and John Gerber, refer to the tendency as the Dutch–German form of left communism during this period and date the advent of council communism to the 1930s.
-According to Frits Kool, the term council communism was first used by Franz Pfemfert in 1921.
 According to van der Linden, council communism was defined by five basic principles: